 The process of selling your veterinary practice is not without cost or risk.
 Determining why you want to sell your practice and assessing your readiness to do so can help you answers the questions of "when should I sell my veterinary practice?", and "what do I hope to achieve in a sale?".

 One of the first things we ask practice owner clients and prospects is a) why are you considering a sale?
-A related, but equally important question is b) why are you considering selling now?
+A related, but equally important question is b) why are you deciding to sell now?

 The process of selling your practice is, just that, a process.
-And it’s not without cost.
-In that process you face risk, uncertainty and potential failure.
+Moreover, it is not without pros and cons and costs.
+In that process you face risk, uncertainty, and potential failure.

 To complete the tasks necessary to create the optimum outcome you will need to spend your time and energy on something other than treating your patients.
 Many of the tasks you will need to accomplish will be less than exciting, if not drudgery.
 Even if you have third parties working on your behalf, you will need to oversee their efforts.